 - Do I have to pay the entrance fee?

 Yes, entrance fees will be paid direct to Hanauma Bay upon arrival.
 Please bring cash and your guide will meet you 15 minutes before your tour time and skip the line to purchase everyone’s tickets for entrance and orientation show time.
 Your tour time is your video time so that’s why you must arrive at the meeting location 15 minutes prior to scheduled tour times.

-Exceptions: Kama’aina, Active Duty Military with proper ID, children under 12, AND if you arrive before 7 a.m. there will be no entrance fee.
+Exceptions: Kama’aina, Active Duty Military with proper ID, and children under 12.

 - Can we stay longer at the Bay if we want?